-If a parent who lives in South Australia is considering adoption for her child, expert counselling is available from the Department for Communities and Social Inclusion Adoption Service to explore all possible options.
+If a parent who lives in South Australia is considering adoption for her child, expert counselling is available from the Families SA Adoption Service to explore all possible options.
 Adoption is one of these options.
 Speaking with social workers from the Adoption Service (for information or counselling) does not necessarily mean that your child will be adopted.
 Children may stay with other family members or with foster parents while all options for the child are being explored.

-Communities and Social Inclusion Adoption Service and is the only agency in South Australia that deals with adoptions.
+Families SA Adoption Service is the only agency in South Australia that deals with adoptions.

 If you are thinking about having your baby adopted, it is best if you contact them early in your pregnancy.
 People who work with the service will spend a lot of time talking with you and helping you to think about all your options.
 If parents decide to go ahead with having their child adopted, then they will provide counselling about what that means and about grief and loss issues associated with that decision.

 Things have changed from years ago when the mother and father of the child did not know who the adoptive parents were and had no contact with their child.
 Now the law has changed and things are much more open.
 Parents are encouraged to be involved in decisions about where their child will live.
 Parents will also be able to organise future contact with the child and their adoptive family.

 When parents have been counselled according to the requirements of the Adoption Act 1988, they may choose to sign a formal consent for adoption of their child.
 After this, they have the option to change their mind (revoke their consent).
 There is a 25 day period after the consent is GIVEN for the parent/s to reconsider, and this may be extended upon request for a further 14 days.